sjeandeaux/todo/README.md

 ### Run the unit tests and integration tests

-The tests are written in Behavior Driven Development and most of the time in TDD.
+The tests are written in a Behavior Driven Development way and most of the time in TDD.

 ```sh
 make tools #install the requirements for the test